JeremyBlack25/JTT/content/index.md

 Feel Free to send these out to anyone that would be interested, and send me tips that you'd like to see!

->I've curated a quick reference guide for Chromebook issues and troubleshooting steps.
+>[!tip] I've curated a quick reference guide for Chromebook issues and troubleshooting steps.
 >
 >Check them out at [[Common CB Troubleshooting tips]]
 # How to use